greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

     $ vi ~/.bashrc
     ```

-2. Add lines to this file to source the `greenplum_path.sh` file and set the `MASTER_DATA_DIRECTORY` environment variable.
+2. Add lines to this file to source the `greenplum_path.sh` file and set the `COORDINATOR_DATA_DIRECTORY` environment variable.
 For example:

     ```
     source /usr/local/greenplum-db/greenplum_path.sh
-    export MASTER_DATA_DIRECTORY=/data/coordinator/gpseg-1
+    export COORDINATOR_DATA_DIRECTORY=/data/coordinator/gpseg-1
     ```

 3.  \(Optional\) You may also want to set some client session environment variables such as `PGPORT`, `PGUSER` and `PGDATABASE` for convenience.
 For example: